rh-integration/IntegrationApp-Automation/README.md

 ```

-Setup `rh-dev`, `rh-test` and `rh-prod` OpenShift projects as the target environment (you may skip this step if you already have the environment ready, and this script will first delete the original projects in OpenShift and create the new ones).
+Setup `rh-dev`, `rh-test` and `rh-prod` OpenShift projects as the target environment (you may skip this step if you already have the environment ready, and you can also change projects name inside env.sh ).

 ```sh